hitoshi-watase/sercrod/docs/reference/directives/attribute-href.md

 Core rules:

 - Target attribute
   :href targets the standard HTML href attribute.
 It is typically used on a elements, but can also be used on other href capable elements such as area and link.
-Nablla does not enforce any restriction on the tag name.
+Sercrod does not enforce any restriction on the tag name.

 - Expression evaluation
-  Nablla reads the attribute value (for example :href="url" or :href="base + '/users/' + userId").
+  Sercrod reads the attribute value (for example :href="url" or :href="base + '/users/' + userId").
   It evaluates the expression in the current scope using the attribute binding mode attr:href.

 - Value interpretation
   After evaluation:

-  - If the value is strictly false or is null or undefined, Nablla removes the href attribute from the element.
+  - If the value is strictly false or is null or undefined, Sercrod removes the href attribute from the element.
   - Otherwise, the value is converted to a string and passed through the url filter.
-  - If the url filter returns a truthy value, Nablla sets href to that filtered value.
+  - If the url filter returns a truthy value, Sercrod sets href to that filtered value.

 - Error handling
-  If evaluating the :href expression throws an error, Nablla falls back to a safe state by setting an empty href attribute on the element.
+  If evaluating the :href expression throws an error, Sercrod falls back to a safe state by setting an empty href attribute on the element.

 - Url filter
-  For :href (as for :src, :action, :formaction, and xlink:href), Nablla calls the url filter:
+  For :href (as for :src, :action, :formaction, and xlink:href), Sercrod calls the url filter:

   - The filter signature is url(raw, attr, ctx).
   - For :href, raw is the stringified expression result, attr is "href", and ctx contains el and scope.
   - By default, the built in url filter simply returns raw unchanged.
-  - Projects can override url at startup via window.__Nablla_filter to perform validation, rewriting, or blocking of unsafe URLs.
+  - Projects can override url at startup via window.__Sercrod_filter to perform validation, rewriting, or blocking of unsafe URLs.

 - Cleanup
-  If Nablla configuration sets cleanup.handlers to a truthy value, the original :href attribute is removed from the output DOM after it has been processed.
+  If Sercrod configuration sets cleanup.handlers to a truthy value, the original :href attribute is removed from the output DOM after it has been processed.
   In that case, only the final href attribute remains visible in the rendered HTML.